kineticstoolkit/kineticstoolkit_doc/html/_sources/python_using_spyder.md

 ## 📄 Comments

-For now, our first program has only one line, it is easy to understand.
-As our programs grow over time, we need to document them.
-To this effect, any text that follows `#` is considered by python as a comment, and is not executed.
+Our first program has only one line, so it is easy to understand.
+As our programs grow over time, we need to document them, usually with comments.

+Any text that follows `#` corresponds to a comment, and is not executed by Python.
 Usually, we use comments to explain what is the objective of a section of code.

 ## 📄 Writing code in a cell

-When scripts are getting longer, it can be practical to run only one section of the script at a time.
-Scripts can be split into cells using this sequence of characters which acts as a separator:
+When programs grow still longer, it can be practical to run only one section at a time.
+A script can be split into cells using this sequence of characters which acts as a separator:

 ```
 #%%